springone2gx2015/scs-on-pws/scs-on-pws.md

 ### Prequequisits

-You must have a Cloud Foundry organzation on [Pivotal Web Services (PWS)](https://run.pivotal.io) with access to the Spring Cloud Services BETA services to use this tutorial.
+You must have a Cloud Foundry organization on [Pivotal Web Services (PWS)](https://run.pivotal.io) with access to the Spring Cloud Services BETA services to use this tutorial.
 Talk to a Pivotal employee at the Pivotal booth if you're interested in getting access to Spring Cloud Services.